On this page I provide some example applications of the UnBlur code.

 The final estimate, then, is the following:

-If you flick back and forth between the blurred and unblurred images, you can see that the unblurred version is sharper:
+If you flip back and forth between the blurred and unblurred images, you can see that the unblurred version is sharper:

 Comparing to the original image, however, it is clear that the deblurring is not perfect: